BarlowR/BarlowR.github.io/content/projects/Flying_Better/competition-flight-analysis/competition-flight-analysis.md

 ### Background

-I think those who fly in paragliding competitions should self-categorize in one of four phases.
+I believe that those who fly in paragliding competitions should self-categorize in one of four phases.
 The first phase is one of discovery, where a pilot learns how to fly with larger groups of other pilots, use their flight instrument for flying a task, and can generally tag a few turnpoints before bombing out.
 The next phase is one of consistency, where a pilot works to be able to complete every task without bombing out.
 The third phase is speed, where a pilot works to fly faster and score higher in competitions, through improvement of basic skills and calculated risk taking.
 The final phase is tactical, where one works to optimize their own flight in the context of those around them.

 This article is primarily intended for those in the third phase of competition flying, those who are looking to improve their scoring once they are confident that they can complete nearly any set task.
 Remember, if you don't make goal, it doesn't matter how fast you go.
 The topics covered herein are also useful for working to improve one's XC speed outside of competition.